elkhayyat/test-suite/TOOD.md

 - [x] add animations to the design, make it look sleeky and fashionable.
 - [x] add more icons to the design.
 - [x] add more colors to the design.
-- [ ] use mongodb instead of sqlite.
+- [x] use mongodb instead of sqlite.
-- [ ] autosave functionality.
+- [x] autosave functionality.
-- [ ] ability to run flow from the flow details, or run only selected steps.
-- [ ] ability to delete flows.
-- [ ] ability to delete steps.
-- [ ] add right click menu to steps for duplicate, delete, copy, paste.
+- [x] add right click menu to steps for duplicate, delete, copy, paste.
-- [ ] multi-tenants, each tenant can invite users.
+- [x] multi-tenants, each tenant can invite users. and create teams, the projects permissions is related to teams, and the users are related to teams.
+- [x] add sql query step.
+- [ ] ability to export and import entire project.
+- [ ] ability to export and import entire organization.
+- [ ] ability to export and import entire environment.

 # Bugs
 - [x] nothing happens when clicking on show test runs.